pattonsgirl/Fall2021-CEG2350/Labs/Lab07/README.md

    - Like other commands we have played with, `strings` has more capabilities.
 We are going to use it to show you something interesting about data...
 10. Delete a file that you created on the partition.
 Run `strings` on the partition again - read through the output and see if anything surprises you - what's up?
    - This is a neat trick that starts getting towards digital forensics.
 You can assume most people trust that when they hit delete, stuff got deleted.
 But the contents may still exist on the disk until they are overwritten...
 11. [Read through this article](https://www.howtogeek.com/425232/how-to-securely-delete-files-on-linux/) and determine a way to truly delete a file.
-Write a shot report of steps and proof that the file is no longer readable on the disk.
+Write a short report of steps and proof that the file is no longer readable on the disk.
 12. Umount the partition.
 Can you still interact with the files and folders?